FunctionLab/selene/docs/source/overview/cli.md

 - `n_validation_samples`: Default is `None`.
 Specify the number of validation samples in the validation set.
 If `None`
    - and the data sampler you use is of type `selene_sdk.samplers.OnlineSampler`, we will by default retrieve 32000 validation samples.
    - and you are using a `selene_sdk.samplers.MultiFileSampler`, we will use all the validation samples available in the appropriate data file.
 - `n_test_samples`: Default is `None`.
 Specify the number of test samples in the test set.
-If `None`
+If `None` and
-    - and the sampler you specified has no test partition, it is assumed that you will not be evaluating your trained model using the `evaluate` method available in `selene_sdk.TrainModel`. (i.e. `evaluate` should not be one of the operations in the `ops` list)
+    - the sampler you specified has no test partition, you should not specify `evaluate` as one of the operations in the `ops` list.
+That is, Selene will not automatically evaluate your trained model on a test dataset, because the sampler you are using does not have any test data.
-    - and the sampler you use is of type `selene_sdk.samplers.OnlineSampler` (and the test partition exists), we will retrieve 640000 test samples.
+    - the sampler you use is of type `selene_sdk.samplers.OnlineSampler` (and the test partition exists), we will retrieve 640000 test samples.
-    - and the sampler you use is of type `selene_sdk.samplers.MultiFileSampler`, we will use all the test samples available in the appropriate data file.
+    - the sampler you use is of type `selene_sdk.samplers.MultiFileSampler` (and the test partition exists), we will use all the test samples available in the appropriate data file.

+    You can review the [section on samplers](#Samplers-used-for-training-(and-evaluation,-optionally)) for more information.
 - `cpu_n_threads`: Default is 1.
 The number of OpenMP threads used for parallelizing CPU operations in PyTorch.
 - `use_cuda`: Default is False.
 Specify whether CUDA GPUs are available for torch to use during training.
 - `data_parallel`: Default is False.
 Specify whether multiple GPUs are available for torch to use during training.